Explaining core concepts

 Humans and nature are strongly coupled

 In spite of immense technological development and progress, our economies and societies still fundamentally depend on ecosystems to provide us with a hospitable climate, clean water, food, fibres and numerous other goods and services.
+It is now widely apparent and increasingly acknowledged that humanity’s use of the biosphere is not sustainable, breaching planetary boundaries.

-We need innovations that can increase human well-being and at the same time enhance the capacity of ecosystems to produce services.
+Thinking in terms of intertwined social-ecological systems essentially strives to find innovative ways to reconnect with the biosphere and adapt to a wide range of complex challenges.
+We need innovations that can increase human well-being and at the same time enhance nature's capacity to produce ecosystem services.

 READ MORE